Angelos-89/minesweeper/README.txt

 To compile the files, go to the folder where you downloaded them and execute

-g++ -c cmd_minesweeper.exe Cell.cpp Grid.cpp Mat2D.cpp main.cpp
+g++ -c Cell.cpp Grid.cpp Mat2D.cpp main.cpp

 Then make the executable with